boltex/leointeg/CONTRIBUTING.md

 - This extension needs the **`leobridgeserver.py`** script to be running.
 That is where the two extra extension requirements come into play: Having [Leo's path made available in the \$PYTHONPATH environment variable](https://github.com/leo-editor/leo-editor/blob/master/INSTALL.TXT#L126), and having the [Websocket Python Library installed](https://websockets.readthedocs.io/en/stable/intro.html)

-### How to start the server script
+### 3 ways to start the server script

-- You can have LeoInteg try to start a server script instance itself via the **Start Leo Bridge Server** command or button.
+1. You can have LeoInteg try to start a server script instance itself via the **Start Leo Bridge Server** command or button.
 It will use the 'py' command on Windows and 'python3' command on other OSes by default. _You can automate this process via leoInteg's configuration settings._
-- You can have vscode's **Debug View** start it as a debug session starts by choosing a debug profile that includes the server script.
+2. You can have vscode's **Debug View** start it as a debug session starts by choosing a debug profile that includes the server script.
 It's then possible to step in, inspect and debug the python server script. _The [python development extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) may be required._
-- You can also start it yourself manually, by running the leobridgeserver.py script from a command prompt.
+3. You can also start it yourself manually, by running the leobridgeserver.py script from a command prompt.

 ### Using Anaconda or other custom python installations